wely/DevCamp/HOL/dotnet/11-IoT/README.md

 ---
 ## Exercise 1: Set up your environment<a name="ex1"></a>

-To program an Arduino device on your machine you need the Arduino IDE on your machine.
+To program an Arduino device on your machine you need the **Arduino IDE** on your machine.
 Since a hardware connection to the device is required this will not work from a virtual machine.
 It is possible to use an Arduino emulator for this lab instead of the actual device and work through the exercises in a virtual machine.

-You will now install the Arduino IDE and set up the board manager.
+You will now install the **Arduino IDE** and set up the boards manager.

-1. Download the Arduino IDE package from the Arduino download page.
+1. Download the **Arduino IDE** package from the Arduino download page.
 Go to [www.arduino.cc/en/Main/Software](https://www.arduino.cc/en/Main/Software) and select the `Windows installer`.
-The Windows installer sets up everything you need to use the Arduino IDE.
-If you use the ZIP file you need to install the drivers manually.
+The Windows installer sets up everything you need to use the **Arduino IDE**.
+If you use the zip file you need to install the drivers manually.
 The drivers are located here: [https://github.com/nodemcu/nodemcu-devkit/tree/master/Drivers](https://github.com/nodemcu/nodemcu-devkit/tree/master/Drivers).

     ![image](./media/arduino-website.png)